-Perhaps the best style for me is something eclectic, such as a combination of photography, canvases and prints in a variety of sizes and finishes, giving it that “collected over time” quality that is so desirable.
+Perhaps the best stairwell art style for me is something eclectic, such as a combination of photography, canvases and prints in a variety of sizes and finishes, giving it that “collected over time” quality that is so desirable.

 Once I’ve finalized the overall look and basic layout for the artwork in my stairwell, the next step will be finding the right pieces.
-Currently I have a few photographs from travels I’d like to frame or transfer to canvas, but the remaining pieces still need to be sourced.
+Currently I have a few photographs from our travels I’d like to frame or transfer to canvas, but the remaining pieces still need to be sourced.
 As usual, I’ll shop around at a few of my favourite vintage shops and continue to check out art for sale online.

 Is your stairwell boring and bland like ours or have you managed to inject some character and interest?
 I’d love to know if you have any other ideas or tips for hanging art in this often under-decorated area of the home.

-Want more decorating ideas like these sent right to your inbox?
+Want more home decorating ideas like these sent directly to your inbox?
+Be sure to SUBSCRIBE.